td-org-uit-no/assignment-template-typst/README.md

 typst watch main.typ
 ```

-### Working in the Typst Web Editort
+### Working in the Typst Web Editor

 If you prefer an Overleaf-like experience with autocompletion, preview and (soon)spellchecking, then the Typst web editor is for you.
 It allows you to import files directly into a new or existing document.
 Here's a step-by-step guide:

 1. Navigate to the [Typst Web Editor](https://typst.app/).

 2. Create or Sign in to your Account.

-2. Create a new blank document.
+3. Create a new blank document.

-3. Click on "File" on the top left menu, then "Upload File".
+4. Click on "File" on the top left menu, then "Upload File".

-4. Select all `.typ` and `.bib` files along with the figures (svg and png) provided in this template repository.
+5. Select all `.typ` and `.bib` files along with the figures (svg and png) provided in this template repository.

 > [!NOTE]
 > You can select multiple files to import at the same time.
 The editor will import and arrange all the files accordingly.
 Watch out if your figures are in a directory, the may end up in root.